planetlambert/turing/GUIDE.md

 ## Section 4 - Abbreviated tables

 I got super tripped up by this section.
 Turing explains his "abbreviated tables" briefly and then piles them on hard.
 It is only with Petzold's help that I was able to figure out some of the nuances here.
 I'll try to start with simple example so we can work our way up (Turing starts with a complex one.)
+Turing's abbreviated table examples also build upon eachother (most are dependant on others) to accomplish something complex.
+Our four examples will be independent from one another to keep things as simple as possible.

 The full implementation for this section can be found in [abbreviated.go](./abbreviated.go) and [abbreviated_tests.go](./abbreviated_test.go).
 It works like this: